thevilledev/ChibiHash-rs/README.md

 Rust port of [N-R-K/ChibiHash](https://github.com/N-R-K/ChibiHash).
 See the article [ChibiHash: A small, fast 64-bit hash function](https://nrk.neocities.org/articles/chibihash) for more information.

-See the original repository for more information, especially for when not to use ChibiHash.

 All credit for the algorithm goes to [N-R-K](https://github.com/N-R-K).

 ## Features